 Whether you’re heading to North, South or West Cornwall, you’ll find a whole host of Michelin recommended establishments.
 All are guaranteed to tickle your tastebuds in the most appealing way possible.
 It’s not just about the food though.
 Many of these restaurants offer unbeatable locations and sublime views, setting all your senses aflame.

-Whether seafood’s your speciality, you crave a succulent steak or want to settle down to a meat-free extravaganza, these are 16 of the top Michelin restaurants in Cornwall for starry-eyed diners heading to England’s most south-westerly county.
+Whether seafood’s your speciality, you crave a succulent steak or want to settle down to a meat-free extravaganza, these are some of the top Michelin restaurants in Cornwall for starry-eyed diners heading to England’s most south-westerly county.

 Cornwall restaurants with Michelin Stars